xcat2/confluent-docs/docs/installconfluent_rhel.md

     yum --disablerepo=* --enablerepo=lenovo-hpc update

-Additionally, as of this writing there is a [bug](https://bugzilla.redhat.com/show_bug.cgi?id=1459947) in their python-cryptography package that requires a workaround:
+Additionally, as of this writing there is a [bug](https://bugzilla.redhat.com/show_bug.cgi?id=1459947) in their python-cryptography package that requires the following workaround:

     yum install python-setuptools